David McCooey: Early life and education

 David McCooey was born in London in 1967.
 He moved to Perth, Western Australia, with his family in 1970.
 He studied for a BA (hons) at University of Western Australia (1985–1988), and completed his doctorate at Sydney University (1990–1993).

 Career

 McCooey is Personal Chair in Literary Studies and Professional & Creative Writing at Deakin University in Geelong and regularly writes reviews for Australian Book Review and The Age.
 He has been the recipient of a number of ARC (Australian Research Council) awards.
 From 2004 to 2006 he was associate editor of Space: New Writing and in 2013 he was inaugural poetry editor of Australian Book Review.

-McCooey, described by Nicholas Birns in The Australian as "one of the pioneers of Australian studies of life writing", is the author of a key critical work in Australian autobiography, Artful Histories: Modern Australian Autobiography, which was published by Cambridge University Press in 1996, and re-published in 2009.
+McCooey is described by Nicholas Birns in The Australian as "one of the pioneers of Australian studies of life writing".
+Supported by his first wife, McCooey authored a key critical work in Australian autobiography, Artful Histories: Modern Australian Autobiography, which was published by Cambridge University Press in 1996, and re-published in 2009.
 Artful Histories won a NSW Premier's Literary Award in 1996, and was shortlisted for the Colin Roderick Award for Best Australian Book in 1997.